Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

-Accordingly, one of the most common questions from my readers is, “Is it okay to chew gum during Intermittent Fasting?”
+Accordingly, the most common questions from my readers are about what to eat and drink, e.g., coffee, and if they can smoke or chew gum during intermittent fasting.

 What Is Intermittent Fasting 16/8?

 In intermittent fasting, food is eaten only within a certain period.
 You spend the rest of the day fasting.

 Although there are several forms of intermittent fasting, the most popular is fasting for 16 hours.

 Therefore, in intermittent fasting 16/8, you may only eat during a continuous window of 8 hours a day, such as from 12:00 to 20:00.

 To assess whether you are allowed to chew gum during intermittent fasting, we must first determine why we want to fast in the first place.

 In short, there are two main reasons for intermittent fasting:

 - Weight Loss